qgis/QGIS-Documentation/source/preamble/foreword.rst

 * Use layer names instead of ids in drop down list when loading value maps from layers.
-* Support feature form expression fields: line edits on the form which name prefix 'expr_' are evaluated.
+* Support feature form expression fields: line edits on the form which name prefix "expr_" are evaluated.
 Their value is interpreted as field calculator string and replaced with the calculated value.
 * Support searching for NULL in attribute table.
 * Attribute editing improvements